 Today is the slowest day of the rest of our lives.

 Entrepreneurs at heart move to launch new projects, new businesses as they are committed to pushing the boundaries of existing business practices.
-They are driven by their genuine desire to seed the Unimaginable.
+They are driven by their genuine desire to seed the unimaginable.

-Brain Armstrong, founder and CEO of Coinbase, leading app in the digital currency space, is known for his ability to form teams that create value, by hiring entrepreneurs whose CVs may not reflect their potential.
+Brian Armstrong, founder and CEO of Coinbase, a leading app in the digital currency space, is known for his ability to form teams that create value, by hiring entrepreneurs whose CVs may not reflect their potential.
 Olaf Carlson-Wee, was one of his hires and part of the core team, who is now moving on to launch Polychain Capital that I am so excited to share my understanding of this endeavor with you today.
-I guess Brian’s intuition while very rewarding in the first phase of building Coinbase as a scalable business, comes with the demise that Olaf had to move to something more avant-garde.
-Polychain Capital clearly qualifies for avant-garde currently and most probably will need 2 yrs to move to the next phase.
+I guess Brian’s intuition, while very rewarding in the first phase of building Coinbase as a scalable business, comes with the demise that Olaf had to move to something more avant-garde.
+Polychain Capital clearly qualifies for avant-garde currently and most probably will need 2 years to move to the next phase.